nbonfils/JSD-website/_posts/2025-01-03-insolvent-ala-award.md

 last_modified_at: ""
 tags:
   - milestone
-excerpt: "Insolvent receives the Choice "Outstanding Academic Title" Award, see full post for details."
+excerpt: Insolvent receives the Choice "Outstanding Academic Title" Award, see full post for details.
 ---

 Christoph's book 'INSOLVENT: How to Reorient Computing for Just Sustainability'